-The Assistant Dean and Washington Seminar Director and the Dean of the College of Family, Home, and Social Sciences comprise the Timely Warning and Emergency Notification Committee (Committee).
+The assistant dean and Washington Seminar director and the dean of the College of Family, Home, and Social Sciences comprise the Timely Warning and Emergency Notification Committee (Committee).
 The Committee will issue timely warnings for allegations of Clery Act Crimes in Clery Geography reported to MPD that represent a serious or continuing threat to faculty, staff, and students.
 The Committee will determine whether the situation represents a serious or continuing threat to employees and students based on the nature of the crime reported and the continuing danger to the campus community, determine the content, and issue a warning.
-The content of a timely warning will avoid compromising law enforcement efforts and will maintain victim confidentiality while providing sufficient information to prevent similar incidents.
+The content of a timely warning will avoid compromising law enforcement efforts and will maintain victim confidentiality while providing sufficient information to prevent similar incidents and notify the campus community of steps individuals can take.